LucasHoffSchmidt/LucasHoffSchmidt.github.io/README.md

 # Professional Portfolio Website
-Check out my portfolio of analytical projects: [Portfolio](https://lucashoffschmidt.github.io)
+Check out my portfolio of everything I can do and the projects I have completed: [Portfolio](https://lucashoffschmidt.github.io)